anreitersimon/Medbrain-Tutorial/STEP6-3.md

 4. Duration
 5. TimingBounds

 Since there are many possible combinations a playground was implemented generating all required keys.
+A playground is a file where specific code snippets can be tested easily in order to see if they are implemented correctly.

 It can be found at `resources/step6/implementations/MedicationOrderInstructions.playground` [MedicationOrderInstructions.playground](resources/step6/implementations/MedicationOrderInstructions.playground)